Citizens Having Their Say on Chemicals

 Emma Chynoweth is co-Director of Interchange Research IRL.
 She has worked for over 40 years as a business journalist and editor specialising in the area of health and environmental impacts of chemicals in products - including over 15 years at Chemical Watch.
 She has also worked more broadly on sustainability and communications issues at Ocki Sustainability and Environment Analyst, with contributions such as OECD to coordinate work on economic impact of chemicals, and Rallying call to talk about the societal value of sustainability, She has a degree in chemistry and economics, and more recently studied Business Sustainability Management with the Cambridge Institute for Sustainability Leadership (CISL).

-Citizen engagement specialists
+Citizen jury specialists

 Andy Paice is a facilitator and engagement designer dedicated to advancing public participation and deliberative democracy.
 He has designed and delivered more than a dozen UK-based citizens’ assemblies, juries and deliberative panels in partnership with leading civic-participation organisations.
 His work spans local and national government levels, including climate assemblies, democracy commissions and hyper-local community engagement initiatives.